-A group may request a linear appraisal workshop between October through February for \$75 plus all associated costs for the appraiser.
+A group may request a linear appraisal workshop for \$75 plus all associated costs for the appraiser.
 Please contact the ADGA office for details.
 The application and fee will be returned if the request cannot be accommodated.
 See the Linear Appraisal Standard Operating Procedures (SOP) online for workshop educational curriculum.